 Perfect Pound Cake

-This loaf gets its lift from the thorough beating of the butter and sugar (a full eight minutes) and eggs, instead of leavenings such as baking powder or baking soda.
+This loaf gets its lift from the thorough beating of butter and sugar (a full 8 minutes) and plenty of eggs, instead of leavenings such as baking powder or baking soda.

 - Total Time:

 - Servings: 8

 Photography: Con Poulos

 - 1 cup (2 sticks) unsalted butter, room temperature, plus more for pan